 You can also reference the Texas Stream Team calendar for upcoming trainings and events being held in other locations across the State.

-Once you have completed your Texas Stream Team citizen scientist certification, you can begin to regularly monitor a site.
 For more information about monitoring, please reference our Trainings and Programs webpage.

 When selecting a site, consider the following: